Tuition and Fees

 SUNY Ulster TRIO:

-Student Support Services program is 100% federally funded by the U.S. Department of Education.
-This program strives to promote academic success of the students who meet federal-eligibility requirements and who elect to participate.
-The goals of the program are to increase the retention, graduation, and transfer rates of students who are low income, first-generation college students and of students with disabilities.
+The Student Support Services program is 100% federally funded by the U.S. Department of Education.
+This program strives to promote academic success of the students who meet federal eligibility requirements and who elect to participate.
+The goals of the program are to increase the retention, graduation, and transfer rates of low-income individuals, first-generation college students, and individuals with disabilities.

 Student Support Services participants who receive the Pell Grant may be eligible to receive the SSS Supplemental grant.
 These funds are awarded to students who meet specific eligibility and participation criteria.
 Students who are interested in participating in the Student Support Services Program are invited to call or visit the office.
 More information is available here.